AUFLife/Spark-Source-Code-Tutorial/README.md

 # My Awesome Book

-This book is that i in the process of learning Spark some summary.
+This book recorded that i in the process of learning Spark some ideas and summary.